 The Pros of using a Sales-based forecast:

-Most retailers use a combination of their ERP, BI tools, and (in many cases) good ol’ Excel to generate a forecast based on their sales history.
+Most retailers use a combination of their ERP, business intelligence tools, and (in many cases) good old Excel to generate a forecast based on their sales history.

 The Cons of using a Sales-based forecast: